 One of the most important things to ask yourself before buying a 4K monitor is whether you actually need one.
 “4K isn’t really necessary unless you are doing content creation or you want to use your PC to watch 4K content,” says Miguel Melendez, a PC expert at B&H Photo Video.
 If you’re just working on some Google docs, looking at occasional spreadsheets, and taking Zoom calls, you could easily get away with a standard HD or Quad HD monitor.
 Still, if you want to play it safe and buy technology you can grow into, or if you plan on getting into gaming, Melendez points out that prices for 4K monitors have come down quite a bit and there are many options available for “a very reasonable price.”

 In terms of size, he recommends at least a 24-inch display.
 Unlike lower-resolution screens, 4K can handle the extra visual real estate without getting blocky.
 60Hz is the most common refresh rate, and it’s fine for most people, Melendez says.
-If you’re into gaming or video editing, however, he suggests a 120Hz monitor: “The overall effect is that the system feels a lot more responsive,” he says.
-Melendez also suggests getting an IPS or VA panel, as opposed to TN: “IPS offers the widest viewing angles and best color accuracy.
+If you’re into gaming or video editing, however, he suggests a 120Hz monitor: “The overall effect is that the system feels a lot more responsive.”
+Melendez also suggests getting an IPS or VA panel, as opposed to TN, since “IPS offers the widest viewing angles and best color accuracy.
 There isn’t a drastic color shift like what you see on a TN panel, which looks good only if you are dead center.”

-To help you find the best 4K monitor to fit your needs, we spoke with Melendez and six other experts.
+To help you find the best 4K monitor to fit your needs, we spoke with Melendez and eight other experts.
 Here are their suggestions.

 Best 4K monitor